1st Infantry Division (Wehrmacht): Before World War II

 The staff of the 1st Infantry Division was initially assembled under the cover name of Artillery Leader 1 (Artillerieführer I) in October 1934.
 Its initial headquarters were at Königsberg.
 On 15 October 1935, the formation was redesignated as the 1st Infantry Division.
 It was redeployed to Insterburg on 3 February 1936.
 The division initially contained the Infantry Regiments 1 (Königsberg), 22 (Gumbinnen), and 43 (Insterburg), as well as Artillery Regiment 1 (Königsberg).
 The division was built from the Reichswehr-era 1st Infantry Regiment, assembled largely from East Prussian personnel and adopted a strongly Prussian internal culture, as underlined by the black-and-white divisional insignia.

 The divisional commander from 1 October 1934 until 1 October 1935 was Georg von Küchler, who later went on to be the army-level commanding general that the 1st Infantry Division served under starting in September 1939.
 Küchler was replaced as divisional commander by Walther Schroth on 1 October 1935, who was in turn replaced by Joachim von Kortzfleisch on 1 January 1938.

-On 23 March 1939, after a German ultimatum of three days prior regarding the status of the Memelland, occupied since 1923 by Lithuania, had been accepted by the Lithuanian government and a treaty signed by Joachim von Ribbentrop and Juozas Urbšys, soldiers of the 1st Infantry Division moved from their East Prussian barracks into the city of Memel (Klaipėda), thus participating in the reintegration of that city and its region into Germany.
+On 23 March 1939, after a German ultimatum of three days prior regarding the Klaipėda Region, since 1923 part of Lithuania, had been accepted by the Lithuanian government and a treaty signed by Joachim von Ribbentrop and Juozas Urbšys, soldiers of the 1st Infantry Division moved from their East Prussian barracks to occupy the city of Klaipėda (Memel), thus participating in that city's annexation to Nazi Germany through an ultimatum.

 On 17 August 1939, the 1st Infantry Division initiated mobilization procedures as part of the German preparations for the Invasion of Poland.